American Federation of Television and Radio Artists: Cable, home video, digital years

 In 2000, AFTRA and SAG members staged a six-month strike against advertisers to gain improvements in basic cable and internet commercials, preserving established residual formulas for new media outlets.

 In 2003, in a referendum on the merger of AFTRA and SAG, AFTRA members supported consolidation by more than 75%, while SAG members rejected the merger with 58% voting for it.
 At least 60% was required to pass, leaving a deficiency of 640 votes.

 In 2005, with the digital distribution of programming by Apple iTunes and the video iPod announced in October, AFTRA joined other entertainment unions in calling for ongoing dialogue with employers to ensure fair and proper compensation for performers’ work.

 In 2006, AFTRA led the campaign against relaxation of media ownership rules by the Federal Communications Commission.
 Through 2007, AFTRA elected leaders, members, and staff testified at numerous hearings held throughout the country and sent letters to the FCC opposing consolidation of media ownership.

 AFTRA and SAG members agreed with the advertising industry to examine performer compensation models for commercials appearing on television, radio, and internet, as well as the growing array of existing and yet-to-be-developed media.
 The study was intended to help inform negotiations of the Commercials Contracts when the two-year extension agreement expired October 28, 2008.

-The merger between AFTRA and SAG was approved by the memberships of both unions on March 30, 2012.
-Prior to the vote, a request was made by the SAG membership for the League of Women Voters to oversee the vote count.
-This was rejected by the SAG leadership, so there was never any independent verification of the vote count.
-This left a permanent cloud over the vote tally.